 - This commission was formed to help residents settle conflicts voluntarily by employing the techniques of mediation and reconciliation.
 Residents can call the commission for disagreements involving: excessive noise, property access/damage complaints, racial/ethnic conflicts, consumer complaints, and general disputes between neighbors.

-- Interested residents can call Public Relations & Marketing Director, Mary Ann Thornton, at 210-2918 Monday through Friday, 9am – 5pm.
+- Interested residents can call Communications, Branding & Marketing Director, Julia Huisman, at 210-2918 Monday through Friday, 9am – 5pm.

 - The emphasis is on helping people find a way to resolve their own differences.
 They themselves determine the best solutions.